Multithreading with the crossbeam

 This example splits the array in half and performs the work in separate threads.

-fn main() { let arr = &[1, 25, -4, 10]; let max = find_max(arr); assert_eq!(max, Some(25)); println!("The maximum is {:?}", max); } fn find_max(arr: &[i32]) -> Option<i32> { const THRESHOLD: usize = 2; if arr.len() <= THRESHOLD { return arr.iter().cloned().max(); } let mid = arr.len() / 2; let (left, right) = arr.split_at(mid); crossbeam::scope(|s| { let thread_l = s.spawn(|_| find_max(left)); let thread_r = s.spawn(|_| find_max(right)); let max_l = thread_l.join().unwrap()?; let max_r = thread_r.join().unwrap()?; Some(max_l.max(max_r)) }) .unwrap() }
+/// Finds the maximum value in an array using `crossbeam` for concurrency. fn main() { let arr = &[1, 25, -4, 10]; // Find the maximum value. let max = find_max(arr); assert_eq!(max, Some(25)); println!("The maximum is {:?}", max); } fn find_max(arr: &[i32]) -> Option<i32> { const THRESHOLD: usize = 2; // If the array is small enough, find the maximum sequentially. if arr.len() <= THRESHOLD { return arr.iter().cloned().max(); } // Split the array into two halves. let mid = arr.len() / 2; let (left, right) = arr.split_at(mid); // Use crossbeam to spawn two threads to find the maximum in each half. crossbeam::scope(|s| { // Spawn a thread to find the maximum in the left half. let thread_l = s.spawn(|_| find_max(left)); // Spawn a thread to find the maximum in the right half. let thread_r = s.spawn(|_| find_max(right)); // Wait for the threads to finish and get the maximum from each half. // The `?` operator propagates errors if any of the threads return // `None`. let max_l = thread_l.join().unwrap()?; let max_r = thread_r.join().unwrap()?; Some(max_l.max(max_r)) }) .unwrap() }

-Create a parallel pipeline
+Create a Parallel Pipeline

 This example uses the crossbeam